The Castro is an iconic neighborhood known throughout the world.

 San Francisco was a major embarkation and naval training center during World War 2.
 A couple of million service members passed through the city on their way to the Pacific theater.
 When the US military actively sought out gay and lesbian service members and dishonorably discharged them solely on the basis of their sexual orientation a lot of them simply stayed there instead of returning to wherever they were from.
 San Francisco developed a reputation as a city of tolerance.
-Several gay communities were established throught the city, including Polk Street, the Tenderloin, and South of Market.
+Several gay communities were established throughout the city, including Polk Street, the Tenderloin, and South of Market.

 Beginning in the 1950s, white working class families began moving out of the Castro and into the Suburbs.
 This left a lot of property available for sale at a low price or for a low rent.
 Gay residents made the best of this opportunity, and over the next few decades the Castro became the most prominent gay community in San Francisco.

 Growth was spurred by an influx of open minded people into the area.
 Gay service people who weren’t exposed and discharged service remembered the accepting nature of the city and eventually moved there after the war.
 People from the hippie and free love movements gravitated toward the neighboring Haight-Ashbury district, especially during the Summer of Love, 1967.
 Over time the hippie’s aversion toward traditional conventions of working nine to five jobs made it difficult to support the communal living of large groups, and the Haight became drug-ridden and violent.
 A lot of the more affluent gay members of the community retreated to the Castro and built it up into an upscale, fashionable urban center.

-The Missouri Mule, the Castro’s first gay bar, was built in 1963 (the GLBT Historical Society), and others soon followed, including the Corner Grocery Bar, Toad Hall, the Pendulum, the Midnight Sun, and the Elephant Walk.
+The Missouri Mule was the Castro’s first gay bar and others soon followed, including the Corner Grocery Bar, Toad Hall, the Pendulum, the Midnight Sun, and the Elephant Walk.
 It wasn’t until 1972, however, that the Twin Peaks Tavern was the first gay bar in the Castro, and possibly the first gay bar in the United States, with large, street level windows that made patrons freely visible.